k1sh0re/Ball-and-Plate/README.md

 u(t) = $K_pe(t) + K_i \int_{0}^{t} e(t) dt\ + K_d \dfrac{de(t)}{dt}$

 ## Workflow
-### 1.Cruise Control
+### 1. Cruise Control
-In order to familiarize ourselves with the working of a PID controller, we developed a Cruise Control for a car which needs to move at a fixed set-point velocity.
+In order to familiarize ourselves with the working of a PID controller, we first developed a Cruise Control for a car which needs to move at a fixed set-point velocity.
 The system was implemented using python and the following results were obtained.

 ![cruise](https://user-images.githubusercontent.com/109210914/196035804-36c04ede-36d8-4b54-bc71-bb0aad3f6c71.png)

 The rise time for this system is 1.09 seconds with a maximum overshoot of 1.35%

+#

-### 2.Ball and Beam
+### 2. Ball and Beam
 Next we built a Ball and Beam system in which the ball needs to be balanced in one dimension.
 An ultrasonic sensor was used to get the position of the ball and a sigle servo was used to control the inclination of the beam.
 The system was first implemented as code using Python and the following results were obtained.